-Here are a few take-homes from this amazing symposium that we thought to share.
+We are sharing a few take-homes from this special symposium.

 Take Home #1: ADHD is on an Increase in Kenya

 A study done by several clinicians in Kenya showed that cases of ADHD have increased from 18% to 45%.
-The study involved doing a variety of tests including the Vanderbilt Assessment Scale on children taken to hospital by their parents.
-From the study, the main reasons highlighted that brought the children and/or adolescents to the hospital was:
+The study involved doing various tests, including the Vanderbilt Assessment Scale, on children taken to the hospital by their parents.
+From the study, the main reasons highlighted that brought the children and/or adolescents to the hospital were:

 - School Demands and failures

 - Gustatory problems – constipation

 - High-risk behaviors in Pre-adolescents and Adolescents.

 - Hyperactivity: The student may found hard to sit still for the same period as their peers and would constantly fidget.

 - Inattention: The student’s attention span was brief compared to his/her peers.
 They were easily distracted, and once distracted, they found it hard to get back on course.